sahelsasmal705/Agentic-Reasoning-System/README.md

-# Hackathon Round 1 Submission
+# Agentic-Reasoning-System:- Hackathon Round 1 Submission

 ##  Overview
 This project solves reasoning and math-based multiple-choice questions by predicting the correct option using a machine learning pipeline.